spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/README.md

 Login to the Spot console and under Elastigroups navigate to the Creation Wizard by hitting the Create button:

-Choose ‘EMR’ to launch the EMR creation wizard:
+Choose ‘EMR' to launch the EMR creation wizard:

 ## Step 2: Add Elastigroup Description